ch1ru/elemental-bitcoin/README.md

 ## NUGET package

-No package as of yet, stay tuned.
+No NUGET package as of yet, on it's way.

 ## Dependencies